asadmahdi/api_test/readme.txt

 example

 {
-	'newAddress' : 'This is a new address'
+	"newAddress" : "This is a new address"
 }

 /owner/update-name requires a key 'newName' in the request body

 {
-	'newName' : 'This is a new name'
+	"newName" : "This is a new name"
 }